aflemi2/AL-MAN/README.md

-# AL-MAN can you survive the 9 to 5!
+# AL-MAN *can you survive the 9 to 5!*
 ![Logo](AL-MANCartridge.jpg)
+## Guide your hero through the busy streets of New York at rush hour dodging pedestrians and urban wildlife.
+Coins and pizza slices will give you strength for the stressful commute.
+Pop into the museum for a break from the daily grind, but watch out for zombie tourists lurking on every floor!
+Don't stop moving or you might become a zombie yourself...

+### HTML5 2D Platform Game
-### AL-MAN is a HTML5 video game built with Tiled, Quintus JavaScript library and 2D Modules.
+AL-MAN video game built with Node, Express, Tiled for the graphics, Quintus JavaScript library and its 2D Modules for the game physics.
+>Screenshot from "Big Apple 3 AM" level.
 ![Logo](LevelSnap1.jpg)
+>Another screenshot from the same level.
 ![Logo](LevelSnap2.jpg)

+### Game Overview
 | Levels        | Skill          | Coins  |
 | ------------- |:--------------:| ------:|
 | Big Apple 3 AM| Easy           | 5      |
 | MoMA Zombies  | Medium         | 10     |
 | 5th Ave Rush  | Impossibly Hard| 20     |

-### This project is my first video game.
+### This project is a work in process.